PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cluster callbacks, the pre-Concat callback receiving ModelIR plus layout and diagnostics, and duplicate/PReLU receiving its Boolean keyword policy.
 The diagnostics-free SINet terminal context remains outside this boundary.

+The callback-bearing context boundary is now composed around the Session-owned `ModelIRPassContext`.
+The four recovery dataclasses each contain one explicit `pass_context` followed by their existing callback fields, and every invocation builder reads ModelIR, LayoutState, and diagnostics through that common object.
+All four lowerer constructors receive the exact `session.model_ir_pass_context` identity.
+The ten callbacks, their invocation arguments, stable pass IDs, execution order, and fresh pass-state-scope behavior are unchanged. `SINetTerminalLayoutRecoveryContext` remains independent because its diagnostics-free identity contract is intentionally different.